AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; TraderOpensEarly - Is A21 Ready!
 Traders open at 4:05 instead of 6:05.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; TraderVendingMachine - Not Ready. :( Purchase a trader managed vending machine you can place anywhere.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; TraderVendingMachine - Is A21 Ready!
+Purchase a trader managed vending machine you can place anywhere.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; VehicleDissassembly - Is A21 Ready!
 Recollect parts of your vehicle at a workstation.